tomtom-international/hopic/PRIVATE-NOTES.md

  * Allow overriding of version used by client's build system via command line
    - Allows automatically generating user-specific pre-release tags
    - Defaulting to ${CUR_VERSION} -> bump patch -> set pre-release to "$(git describe --tags --long --dirty --always)-${USER}"

-Requirements for ci-driver:
- * Build config should not be executable
- - Maybe: allow adding an extra "SNAPSHOT pre-release bump" commit _after_ the commit created to build
- * Put all (or most) customization in the YAML config, avoiding the CLI or Jenkinsfile for this purpose